JonLatane/jonline/README.md

 * It's just my own (Jon) thing I'm doing in my spare time.
 * There's no community for ongoing support yet.
 It's just me, Jon 🙃 But do get in contact if you're trying to use this!

+## Protocol documentation
+A benefit of being built with gRPC is that [Jonline's generated Markdown documentation is pretty readable](https://github.com/JonLatane/jonline/blob/main/docs/generated/docs.md#jonline-Jonline).

 ### Quick deploy to your own cluster
 If you have `kubectl` and `make`, you can be setup in a few minutes.
 (If you're looking for a quick, fairly priced, scalable Kubernetes host, [I recommend DigitalOcean](https://m.do.co/c/1eaa3f9e536c).)
 First make sure `kubectl` is setup correctly and your instance has the `jonline` namespace available with `kubectl get services` and `kubectl get namespace jonline`: